The pre-sale show, sponsored by Kersia, was judged by Alan Porter from the 300-cow Drumport Herd based at Drumbo

 Also selling for 2,550gns was Ards Lambda Rae PLI £345 from Wilson and Andrew Patton’s herd.

 Ian and Paul Agnew, Caledon, sold the honourable mention award winner, Modelfarm Radical Daisy 4 PLI £320 for 2,500gns.
-Sired by RI-Val-Re Radical, her dam was Modelfarm MVP Daisy 2 who gave 9,193 litres at 4.04% butterfat and 3.63% protein in her second lactation.
+Sired by RI-Val-Re Radical, her dam was Modelfarm MVP Daisy 2 who gave 9,193 litres at 4.04 per cent butterfat and 3.63 per cent protein in her second lactation.

 Also selling at 2,500gns for Agnew Bros was Modelfarm Dancer Hilary PLI £295, by Seagull Bay Jo Dancer.

 Cows reached a ceiling of 2,620gns, paid to Wilson and Andrew Patton for the third placed Ards Vitality Ruth PLI £381.
 Sired by JC-Kow Vitality, she is bred from Ards Superhero Ruth VG.
-This second calver is a potential twelfth generation VG/EX who gave 7,359 litres at 4.19% butterfat and 3.35% protein in her first lactation.
+This second calver is a potential twelfth generation VG/EX who gave 7,359 litres at 4.19 per cent butterfat and 3.35 per cent protein in her first lactation.

 Stephen Haffey and Sons sold Kilvergan Archer Amy VG PLI £338 for 2,480gns.
 A Denovo 7899 Archer daughter, she is bred from Kilvergan Trix Amy.
-This robot-trained cow gave 11,369 litres at 3.13% butterfat and 3.43% protein in her first lactation.
+This robot-trained cow gave 11,369 litres at 3.13 per cent butterfat and 3.43 per cent protein in her first lactation.
 She calved her second in mid-February.

 The Haffey family also sold the second calver Kilvergan Radical Buttercup PLI £377 for 2,400gns.